ConOLeary/Predicting_Bike_Distribution/README.md

 # Predicting_bike_distribution

+23 / 07 / 2021

+* Might try an MLPRegressor approach, with input nodes being: the 7 days of the week + the 18 active hours of the day + the fullness of the 117 stations + changes in capacity for the 117 stations in the past 10, 30, and 60 minutes, where the 7 are either 1 or 0 (it is that day or it's not), the 18 are from 0 to 1 (eg if it's half 6 when 6 and 7 are 0.5) and the 351 (117 * 3) are from 0 to N

 22 / 07 / 2021

 * There's a bug when you set INPUT_ROWS_LIMIT a good bit over 1,000,000